oooo111/TaxDistill/README.md

 **TaxDistill** is a tool for metagenomic classification and label correction.
 It leverages initial taxonomic labels, contig abundance data, and GenomeOcean references to improve classification accuracy.

+Example Marine datasets for testing can be downloaded from [Hugging Face](https://huggingface.co/datasets/rongye1/TaxDistill/tree/main).

 ## Parameters

 | Parameter | Description |